-TE HAVE all wondered how many hams -and others, for that matter--who visited A Century of Progress in Chicago. failed to find W9USA and the Amateur Exhibit.
+TE HAVE all wondered how many hams -and others, for that matter---who visited A Century of Progress in Chicago, failed to find W9USA and the Amateur Exhibit.
 When you inquired, were you sent to the Electrical Building, to the top of the Sky Ride, or back of the Hollywood concession?
-Actually, W9USA and the Exhibit were located on the second floor of the Travel and Transport Building toward the south end of the grounds-almost as far from the Electrical Building and its bedlam of interference as possible and still be within the fence.
+Actually, W9USA and the Exhibit were located on the second floor permission to register, we allowed some of them to sign.
+The column in the book marked "Call" had them stumped, and the results in many cases were startling.
+Some took a look at the signature above and mixed figures and numbers indiscriminately to fill this space.
+COD, FOB and BVD were also much in evidence.
+And one YL, after considerable thought, recorded her phone of the Travel and Transport Building toward the south end of the grounds-almost as far from the Electrical Building and its bedlam of interference as possible and still be within the fence.

 Even if the place was hard to find, about 4000 amateurs signed in the registration booknearly 10% of those licensed in the United States.
 These were not all W's.
-The book shows registrations from Barbados, Canada, Cuba, Mexico, Argentina, Alaska, Porto Rico, Panama, Newfoundland, Hawaii, Guam, New Zealand, Australia, England.
-France.
-Austria, Japan and China.
+The book shows registrations from Barbados, Canada, Cuba, Mexico, Argentina, Alaska, Porto Rico, Panama, Newfoundland, Hawaii, Guam, New Zealand, Australia, England, France, Austria, Japan and China.
 And if we manage to catch a visiting ham from Africa before the Fair is over, we are thinking of applying to Headquarters for a WAC certificate for the book.